Back to all posts

 Written termsVerbal assumptions are not enough for high-demand dates

-This is where direct booking can help, not because it magically guarantees a lower price, but because it can make the conversation more specific.
-You can ask about one apartment, one set of dates, and one written total.
+Direct booking can help here, not because it guarantees a lower price, but because it can make the conversation more specific.
+You can ask about one apartment, one set of dates, one written total, and one arrival plan.

-For corporate travelers, the clarity may matter even more: invoice needs, arrival instructions, guest names, work setup, and internal approval all need to line up.
-If that is your situation, compare corporate housing in Mexico City before treating the trip like a normal tourist booking.
+For work-sponsored trips, clarity may matter even more: quote approval, invoice needs, guest names, cancellation, check-in, and work setup all need to line up.
+If Narvarte is a good fit for the assignment, compare the corporate apartment in Narvarte before treating the trip like a normal tourist booking.

 Business traveler reviewing hotel receipts and monthly stay costs that extend beyond the advertised room rate in Mexico City.